 Let’s explore how conventional loans compare to other popular loan options.

 Interest rates for conventional mortgages change daily.
-However, your actual interest rate will be based on your situation.
+Your actual interest rate will depend on your situation.

 Discover the most common questions about conventional loans for potential homeowners to learn more about this type of mortgage.

-When buying a home, your lender typically doesn’t ask for a pest inspection.
-However, if there are any signs of infestation or termite damage, your appraiser or home inspector may suggest hiring a pest expert to assess before closing the loan.
+When buying a home, your lender typically doesn’t require a pest inspection.
+However, if there are any signs of infestation or termite damage, your appraiser orĀ home inspector may suggest hiring a pest expert to assess the property before closing the loan.

-You can be eligible for down payment assistance even using a conventional home loan.
-Some government agencies and community programs assist buyers facing financial difficulties, regardless of their financing type.
+Even with a conventional home loan, you can be eligible for down payment assistance.
+Some government agencies and community programs assist buyers facing financial difficulties regardless of their financing type.

 Conventional loans typically have lower costs than other loan types.
 A conventional mortgage could be your best solution if you meet credit score requirements and can afford a down payment as low as 3%.